-GAC receives a 30% commission on works sold (instead of 40%) in GAC Artists Guild installations (does not apply to Art In Gadsden or other major exhibitions)
+Gadsden Arts receives a 30% commission on works sold (instead of 40%) in Artists Guild installations (does not apply to Museum Shop items or Out of Pocket exhibitions)

-A Family Membership to the Gadsden Arts Center (Artists with GAC memberships that have been renewed within the last 6 months pay the difference)
+A Family Membership to the Gadsden Arts Center & Museum (Artists with memberships that have been renewed within the last 6 months pay the difference)

-Publicity opportunities through GAC monthly Enews and website
+Publicity opportunities through Gadsden Arts monthly Enews and website

-Guild members agree to lend their expertise as artists to the Center once each year, either by offering an educational presentation for the public/schools/families, by assisting with exhibition preparation, or by assisting with an exhibition opening reception.
+Guild members agree to lend their expertise as artists to Gadsden Arts once each year, either by offering an educational presentation for the public/schools/families, by assisting with exhibition preparation, or by assisting with an exhibition opening reception.